oroinc/documentation/user_guide_sales_tools/customer_management/common_features_accounts.rst

 The following sections are available for the account :ref:`page <user-guide-ui-components-view-pages>`:

-1. The **Page Header** has the date of account creation and its latest update, as well as its :term:`lifetime sales value <Lifetime Sales Value>`.
+1. The **Page Header** has the date of account creation and its latest update, as well as its :term:`Lifetime Sales Value`.

 2. The **General** section is for general details of the account, such as its name, tags, description and all the contacts assigned to the account.